gwu-libraries/SSL_HowTo/README.md

 ## Restart Apache2
 `sudo service apache2 restart`
 ## Test and verify your conf

+## GWU Intermediary
+To work across all browser/os combinations (I'm looking at you Chrome/Android) install an intermediary certificate.
+For sites with a cert from GW:
+Download the intermediary cert provided by GWU (usually in the same email as the root certificate: the download option labelled "X509 Intermediates/root only, Base64 encoded").
+Then add the following directive after the certificate and key files: `SSLCertificateChainFile /etc/ssl/intermediate/library_gwu_edu_interm.cer`.

 ## InCommon Intermediary
 If you're using a certificate signed by in-common, download their intermediary bundle and include it in your chain.
 The bundle is available at `http://www.incommon.org/certificates/repository/sha384%20Intermediate%20cert.txt`.
 Rename this certificate and move it to `/etc/ssl/intermediate/incommon-ssl.ca-bundle`.
 Then add the following directive after the certificate and key files: `/etc/ssl/intermediate/incommon-ssl.ca-bundle`.